 Residential development and redevelopment is to take place in a planned, orderly manner to ensure that residential uses are located in areas where they are compatible with adjacent land uses.
-Sufficient lands have been designated to accommodate anticipated population growth, provide a choice of lifestyles, and protect lands for long term availability for residential development and full services where these are located in the logical area of residential expansion and which, from a planning perspective, are strategically located to serve a time horizon of twenty-five (25) years normally considered as the Official Plan planning horizon.
+Sufficient lands have been designated to accommodate anticipated population growth, provide a choice of lifestyles, and protect lands for long term availability for residential development and full services where these are located in the logical area of residential expansion and which, from a planning perspective, are strategically located to serve a time horizon of twenty years normally considered as the Official Plan planning horizon.

-The predominant use of land in areas within a residential designation shall be for low, medium, and high density residential uses as generally outlined on Schedules C, D, E, and F. Public parks, home occupations, bed and breakfast establishments, institutional uses such as schools and places of worship, day-care facilities, public uses and utilities in appropriate locations, and Township administrative offices are also permitted.
+The predominant use of land in areas within a residential designation shall be for low, medium, and high-density residential uses as generally outlined on Schedules C, D, E, and F. Public parks, home occupations, bed and breakfast establishments, institutional uses such as schools and places of worship, day-care facilities, public uses and utilities in appropriate locations, and Township administrative offices are also permitted.

 - a) Various forms of housing will not be intermixed indiscriminately.
-Housing types will be arranged in a gradation so that high and medium density developments will complement those of lower density, with sufficient spacing to ensure compatibility, while maintaining privacy and the amenity value of low density areas. - b) The provision of walkways, sidewalks or bicycle paths is encouraged to facilitate access throughout the residential areas and to schools, parks, and other focal points such as places to shop or work, and to facilitate the safe separation of pedestrian and vehicular traffic. - c) Adequate off-street parking shall be provided.
-Access points to such parking facilities shall be limited in number and designed in a manner that will minimize the conflict between vehicular and pedestrian traffic. - d) Home occupation and bed and breakfast uses will be governed by the policies in Part 5 7.3.4 of this Plan. - e) Garden Suites will be governed by the policies in Section 7.3.2 and e)

-Secondary units will be governed by the policies in Section 7.3.3.

-f) Development proposals near existing or proposed industrial uses or areas should comply with the Ministry of Environment, Conservation and Parks Guidelines governing the separation distance between industrial facilities and sensitive land uses.
+Housing types will be arranged in a gradation so that high and medium density developments will complement those of lower density, with sufficient spacing to ensure compatibility, while maintaining privacy and the amenity value of low-density areas. - b) The provision of walkways, sidewalks or bicycle paths is encouraged to facilitate access throughout the residential areas and to schools, parks, and other focal points such as places to shop or work, and to facilitate the safe separation of pedestrian and vehicular traffic. - c) Adequate off-street parking shall be provided.
+Access points to such parking facilities shall be limited in number and designed in a manner that will minimize the conflict between vehicular and pedestrian traffic. - d) Home occupation and bed and breakfast uses will be governed by the policies in Part 7.3.4 of this Plan. - e) Garden Suites will be governed by the policies in Section 7.3.2 and Secondary units will be governed by the policies in Section 7.3.3. - f) Development proposals near existing or proposed industrial uses or areas should comply with the Ministry of Environment, Conservation and Parks Guidelines governing the separation distance between industrial facilities and sensitive land uses. - g) Development proposals near existing or proposed railway corridors or major roads such as arterials and collectors shall comply with Ministry of Environment, Conservation and Parks Guidelines respecting noise and vibration.
+Studies required to confirm compliance and mitigation measures shall be prepared by a professional qualified in the field.